Enhance Your Garden With Magnificent Agapanthus

 - The plant blooms best with its roots (fleshy rhizomes) close together.

 Agapanthus produce tall globes of color, high on long stems above a dense mass of curving strap-like leaves.
-Look for the globes, made up of many tiny trumpet-shaped flowers in shades of blue, dark to light, and white, which can include pink and multiple colors.
+Look for the large globes, made up of many tiny trumpet-shaped flowers in shades of blue, dark to light, and white, which can include pink and multiple colors.